Americans sour on economy amid inflation woes: AP-NORC Poll

 Economic inequalities between Black and Hispanic Americans compared to their white counterparts remain, however.
 White Americans are much more likely than Black or Hispanic Americans to be highly confident in their ability to pay an unexpected bill or medical expense.

 For businesses, the supply chain issues have dampened economic forecasts.
-Dozens of large companies have said it’s been hard to find basic goods for manufacturing, like raw materials and semiconductors.
+Dozens of large companies say it’s been hard to find basic goods for manufacturing, like raw materials and semiconductors.

 “Companies keep telling me, ‘If I could just get the materials, my business would grow significantly,’” said Steve Steinour, CEO of Huntington Bancshares, a large regional bank chain found primarily in the Midwest.